| Author |

 |

-You would find a different if Agios Stefanos if you went
+You would find a different Agios Stefanos if you went

 back now Kebabx, the village is still chilled and friendly as it’s ever been with

-a lot of the original owners are still there.
+a lot of the original owners still there.
 Speros now runs the Nafsika with

 his father George taking a back seat now but still helping out with Theodora still